dive0/c-sharp-unity-independent-study/entries/entry-4.md

 # Entry 4: MVP

 ## Recap
-In the previous entry, I talked about the codes I learned and used to make the characters (player and npcs) move.
+In the previous entry, I talked about the codes I learned and used to make the characters (player and NPCs) move.
 In this entry, I will talk about the changes I made to the movements for the player and added controls using the mouse.

 ## Trial Code
 ### Trying to rotate the camera player using the mouse